cockroachdb/docs/src/current/v22.1/changefeed-sinks.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v22.1" %} Changefeeds can deliver messages to a Google Cloud Pub/Sub sink, which is integrated with Google Cloud Platform.
+{% include new-in.md version="v22.1" %} Changefeeds can deliver messages to a Google Cloud Pub/Sub sink, which is integrated with Google Cloud Platform.

 A Pub/Sub sink URI follows this example: